dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ## Volume Snapshot Class

-For CSI Driver for Unity version 1.6 and later, `dell-csi-helm-installer` does not create any Volume Snapshot  classes as part of the driver installation.
 A wide set of annotated storage class manifests have been provided in the `csi-unity/samples/volumesnapshotclass/` folder.
 Use these samples to create new Volume Snapshot to provision storage.

 ### What happens to my existing Volume Snapshot Classes?

-*Upgrading from CSI Unity v2.1 driver*:
+*Upgrading from CSI Unity XT v2.1.0 driver*:
 The existing volume snapshot class will be retained.

 *Upgrading from an older version of the driver*:
-It is strongly recommended to upgrade the earlier versions of CSI Unity to 1.6 or higher, before upgrading to 2.2.
+It is strongly recommended to upgrade the earlier versions of CSI Unity XT to v1.6.0 or higher, before upgrading to v2.3.0.

 ## Storage Classes